caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

 ```

 * Rowhammer effectively **violates memory protection** ("if I can read, I can
-  also write") which is a ley ingredient to privilege separation across
+  also write") which is a key ingredient to privilege separation across
   processes
 * By accessing locations in neighbouring rows one could gain unrestricted memory
   access and privilege escalation